uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/02-Data You Need for Groundwater Analysis.md

 Moreover, there are multiple equations for computing groundwater in the literature.
 Our workflow provides you with the freedom and resources to compute groundwater based on your equation of interest.

 In summary, you have the choice to either use the groundwater variable directly from the CLM dataset or leverage our workflow for groundwater computation.
 This flexibility ensures that researchers with varying computational setups can access valuable groundwater information without facing storage or processing limitations.

+### What are the Bureau of Reclamation and the United States Geological Survey?

+In our procedure, we employ the reservoir storage records from two agencies, the Bureau of Reclamation and the United States Geological Survey (USGS), to calculate surface water within the Colorado River Basin.

+The Bureau of Reclamation, a federal entity under the U.S. Department of the Interior, is charged with the stewardship, development, and protection of water-related resources in the western U.S. This responsibility is subdivided into specific regions.
+For the purpose of our project, we are specifically focusing on the [HydroData database](https://www.usbr.gov/uc/water/hydrodata/reservoir_data/site_map.html#), maintained by the Upper Colorado Basin office.

+On the other hand, the USGS serves as the scientific division of the U.S. Department of the Interior, providing a wealth of data related to earth science, water, biology, and mapping to facilitate informed decision-making.
+Their [Water Daily Data for the Nation](https://waterdata.usgs.gov/nwis/nwis) database delivers water-related data collected from across the U.S. For the scope of this project, we are solely focusing on the surface water data contained within their database.

 ## Frequently Asked Questions about GRACE and GRACE-FO